Di-Gi/Promptly/README.md

 4. Enter your API key in the corresponding field (e.g., "Promptly: Gemini Api Key")

 ### Local Model Setup
-1. Run the command "AI Chat: Setup Local Model" from the Command Palette
+1. Run the command "Promptly: Setup Local Model" from the Command Palette
 2. Follow the prompts to select and configure your local model (Llama 3 or Mistral)

 ## Usage

-- Start a chat: Use Ctrl+Shift+Z (Cmd+Shift+Z on Mac) or run "AI Chat: Start Chat" from the Command Palette
+- Start a chat: Use Ctrl+Shift+Z (Cmd+Shift+Z on Mac) or run "Promptly: Start Chat" from the Command Palette
-- Extract code from AI response: Use Ctrl+Shift+Q (Cmd+Shift+Q on Mac) or run "AI Chat: Extract Code from Last Response"
+- Extract code from AI response: Use Ctrl+Shift+Q (Cmd+Shift+Q on Mac) or run "Promptly: Extract Code from Last Response"
-- Enter prompt mode: Use Shift+. or run "AI Chat: Enter Prompt Mode"
+- Enter prompt mode: Use Shift+. or run "Promptly: Enter Prompt Mode"
-- Switch AI model: Run "AI Chat: Switch Model" from the Command Palette
+- Switch AI model: Run "Promptly: Switch Model" from the Command Palette
-- Handle errors in Jupyter notebooks: Run "AI Chat: Handle Traceback Error" when an error occurs
+- Handle errors in Jupyter notebooks: Run "Promptly: Handle Traceback Error" when an error occurs

 ## Configuration